Analysis of the multi-dimensional semi-discrete Active Flux method using the Fourier transform: Using the discrete Fourier transform for the analysis of stationarity preservation

+A discrete Fourier mode with spatial frequency $\vec k$ is stationary if it is in the kernel of $\mathcal E(\vec k)$ (see \eqref{eq:semidiscreteFourier}).
 The focus on non-trivial stationary states means that one is keen on identifying stationary modes for any $\vec k$ (i.e. for general $t_x, t_y, t_z$).
 The kernel thus obtained shall then be compared to the kernel of $\vec J \cdot \vec k$.

 For Finite Difference methods, the condition for a method to be stationarity preserving is (\cite{barsukow17a})

 For numerical methods with multiple degrees of freedom per cell, such as Active Flux, the dimension of the space on which $\mathcal E$ operates is $N^\text{dof}$ times larger than that of $\vec J \cdot \vec k$.
 One might thus impose a correspondingly higher $\dim \ker \mathcal E$ as a condition for stationarity preservation.
 We shall, however, be modest here: